CodemateLtd/navigations-sdk-ios-crash-app/README.md

 ## Setup

 1. Copy `Keys.plist.sample` as `Keys.plist` and add your proper Google Maps API key
+2. Start iOS simulator and configure it:
+   - Set device language to **English** (Settings > General > Language & Region > iPhone Language)
-2. Start iOS simulator and set location to "Apple" (Features > Location > Apple)
+   - Set location to "Apple" (Features > Location > Apple)
+   - **Important:** The crash appears to be language-dependent and may not occur with all languages (e.g., Japanese)

 ## Reproducing the Crash

 1. Start the application in Xcode
 2. Give location permissions and accept Terms of Service
-3. Press "Initialize Navigation and Guidance" button
+3. Press "Start Navigation & Guidance (Crash Test)" button
 4. App crashes when guidance is started

 **Note:** If the crash doesn't occur on first try, restart the application and try again.
+If the crash still doesn't happen, try changing the simulator's region and unit settings (Settings > General > Language & Region) as the crash appears to be dependent on localization settings.

 ## Expected Crash Example